GAS85/kinopub-downloader/README.md

-# kinopub-donwloader
+# kinopub-downloader

-This is simple shell Kinupub Downloader via Podcasts.
+This is simple shell Kinopub Downloader via Podcasts.

 ## Dependencies